 Statement of Rights and Freedom

 Florida International University recognizes the basic rights and freedoms of Students.
 They are inherent to the educational process and to the intellectual growth of Students.
-The following rights and freedoms are recognized as basic to the educational process:
+The following rights and freedoms

 Freedom of Expression and Assembly